 Obviously, the first days of withdrawal from medications and alcohol will be closely monitored by the agency they are in, or in a hospital setting, or by their family doctor.
-Medical assistance is highly recommended for withdrawal from substance abuse.
-At the point where the body is free from the effects of early withdrawal and is healthy enough to participate in activity of a physical nature, walking is a good way to calm the nerves that are heavily impacted by that physical withdrawal.
-As they heal mentally and physically, walking will give nearly anyone a more positive outlook on their process.
-If walking outdoors, the sunshine and fresh air are bound to increase feelings of wellbeing and happiness.
+Medical assistance is highly recommended for withdrawal from substance use.
+At the point where the body is free from the effects of early withdrawal and is healthy enough to participate in an activity of a physical nature, walking is a good way to calm the nerves.
+As you heal mentally and physically, walking will give you a more positive outlook.
+If walking outdoors, the sunshine and fresh air are bound to increase feelings of well-being and happiness.

 Learning to breathe, as in a yoga setting, will also enhance early recovery.
 Toxins have been eliminated from the body and breathing deeply continues the cleansing process.
 Stretching and easy yoga poses are also good for helping to further cleanse the liver, kidneys, lungs, and other vital organs after the detoxification process is complete.
 Most will feel more confident and energized by a simple stretching routine as found in beginning yoga classes.